Freskoko/INF161_H23/project/README.md

 - *Vindstyrke*

+Values above 1000 are considered malformed.

-There are 9 missing values here, but this col is dropped in favour of "Vindkast" anyway.
+There are 506 missing values here, but this col is dropped in favour of "Vindkast" anyway, as they are so correlated.

 - *Relativ luftfuktighet*